jameshume/jehtech/src/html/mobile_comms.md

 Once the modem has registered with a network it can activate a packet data bearer.
 Remember, a "bearer" just refers to the underlying network technology that carries the data traffic between the mobile device and the network infrastructure.

-A. Use the `AT+CGDCONT?` to see what PDP context definitions are stored by the modem.
+*A*.
+Use the `AT+CGDCONT?` to see what PDP context definitions are stored by the modem.

 ```
 > AT+CGDCONT?

-+CGDCONT: 1,"IP","xxxx","0.0.0.0",0,0,0,0
++CGDCONT: 1,"IP","super","0.0.0.0",0,0,0,0

 OK
 ```

-The above is an IP context for Twillio (we know this because "xxxx" is their APN name).
+The above is an IP context for Twillio (we know this because "super" is their APN name).

-I have an O2 (UK) M2M SIM inserted so first I need to find out O2's APN name, which is publicly available, and is "xxxx".
+I have an O2 (UK) M2M SIM inserted so first I need to find out O2's APN name, which is not publicly available, and is "xxxx" (redacted).

 I therefore need to...

-B. Create a new PDP context definition for O2:
+*B*.
+Create a new PDP context definition for O2:

 ```
 > AT+CGDCONT=2,"IP","xxxx"

+OK
 ```

-C. Re-list the available PDP context definitions to check this really worked:
+*C*.
+Re-list the available PDP context definitions to check this really worked:

 ```
 > AT+CGDCONT?

-+CGDCONT: 1,"IP","xxxx","0.0.0.0",0,0,0,0
++CGDCONT: 1,"IP","super","0.0.0.0",0,0,0,0
 +CGDCONT: 2,"IP","xxxx","0.0.0.0",0,0,0,0

 OK